rogerhu/compsci_guides/Pacific-Atlantic-Water-Flow.md

             if i < 0 or i >= len(heights) or j < 0 or j >= len(heights[0]) or (i,j) in touchesOcean:
                 return

-            # If the coordinate has a height that is equal or greater than previous maxHeigh, then it touches ocean
+            # If the coordinate has a height that is equal or greater than previous maxHeight, then it touches ocean
             elif heights[i][j] >= maxHeight:

                 # Add this coordinate to the touchesOcean set